Garden area in Chattanooga, Tennessee.

 The Chattanooga Choo Choo building

 TJ and I can also recommend the house restaurant, Bridgeman’s Chophouse.
-It is a classic, upscale chophouse featuring an extensive steak selection, seafood and an awesome craft cocktail list.
+It is a classic, upscale chophouse featuring an extensive steak selection, seafood and a fantastic craft cocktail list.

-I recommend the old fashioned to begin and watch it being prepared in the smoker.
-You will have a heads up it is ready by the smell of the mesquite permeating from the smoker.
+I recommend the old-fashioned method of beginning and watching it being prepared in the smoker.
+The smell of the mesquite permeating from the smoker will give you a heads-up that it is ready.

 See a little bit of everything you can experience in this quick video guide of Chattanooga, Tennessee: